reboot81/healthchecks_service_ps/README.md

 # healthchecks_service_ps

-Powershell script to install a service to check in with healthchecks once a minute.
+Powershell script to install a service to check in with healthchecks once a minute on Windows.

 Created by:    Bo Saurage